 Easy Eggplant Curry eggplant on a baking dish.

-SAUTE THE VEGETABLES & SPICES.
-While the eggplant is in for the last 10 minutes, pour 2 tablespoons olive oil into a large pan and bring to medium-high heat.
+Step 3: Saute Vegetables & Spices: While the eggplant is in for the last 10 minutes, pour 2 tablespoons olive oil into a large pan and bring to medium-high heat.

 Add the onion and cook for around 5 minutes until softened and starting to brown.